 - Notice how the graph on the right changes as you input data.

-You can create your own graphs about the medal standings.
-CLICK HERE to watch a video explaining how to create graphs with Google Sheets.
+You can create other graphs about the medal standings.
+Watch the video below explaining how to create graphs with Google Sheets.
 Then experiment with your spreadsheet to add some new graphs.